 And stop talking to Jesus, but do as He commanded us, and start praying to the Father!

-So to be clear: any and all “seeking Jesus out to work with him in the dissociative system to find healing” is not a true work of the Spirit of God, but is a work of the antichrist spirit.
+So to be clear: any and all “seeking out the person of Jesus to work with him within the dissociative system to find healing” is not a true work of the Spirit of God, but is a work of the antichrist spirit.

-Does this mean that people who do such “work with a Jesus” don’t feel good or don’t actually feel better?
+Does this mean that people who do such “system work with a Jesus” don’t feel good or don’t actually feel better?